 Mix Decorative & Sentimental Items

-And in my office, I love to incorporate small things that are meaningful to me.
+Particularly in my home office, I love to incorporate small things that are meaningful to me.
 For example, use items purchased from your last family vacation.
 Or that snapshot of the kids that you absolutely adore – pin that to a cute stand-up frame and change it out whenever you get a new favorite shot.

 Our office shelves can be beautiful and also provide good feelings and encouragement to work to accomplish our dreams.